ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-observe-ballerina-code.md

 connectors use semantic tags to make tracing and metrics monitoring more informative.

 ## Getting Started
-This section focuses on enabling Ballerina service observability with some its default supported systems.
+This section focuses on enabling Ballerina service observability with some of its default supported systems.
 [Prometheus] and [Grafana] are used for metrics monitoring, and [Jaeger] is used for distributed tracing.
 Ballerina logs can be fed to any external log monitoring system like [Elastic Stack] to perform log monitoring and analysis.